vmwhite/DES-Paper-Data-and-Analysis-2025/README.md

 # DES-Paper-Data-and-Analysis-2023

-This repository is the supportive code and data for the paper:
+This repository is the supportive code and data for the paper: https://arxiv.org/abs/2311.05076

-[1] V. M. White and L. A. Albert, “Diversion and treatment policies for opioid use disorder: a discrete event simulation approach,” Manuscript in preparation.
+[1] V. M. White and L. A. Albert.
+(2023).
+“Evaluating diversion and treatment policies for opioid use disorder,” Pre-print.

 ## The "DataSources" folder
 This folder obtains the collected raw data used to estimate the input parameters for the Dane County case study.